DigitalNZ/contentful-redis/README.md

 # ContentfulRedis
-A light weight read only contentful api wrapper which caches your responses in redis.
+A lightweight read-only contentful API wrapper which caches your responses in red.

 # Features
 - Lightweight easy to configure ruby contentful integration.
-- Faster load times due to having a redis cache.
+- Faster load times due to having a Redis cache.
 - All content models responses are cached.
 - Webhooks update
 - Multiple space support
-- Preview and production api support on a single environment
+- Preview and production API support on a single environment

 ## WIP
 - Migrate tests
 - logger
-- Experiment redis size optimisation
+- Experiment Redis size optimization
-- auto clean up of dead redis keys
+- auto clean up of dead Redis keys
 - code clean up

-ContentfulRedis also supports multiple api endpoints(preview and published) within a single application.
+ContentfulRedis also supports multiple API endpoints(preview and published) within a single application.

 ## Installation
 Add this line to your application's Gemfile: